nhallsny/faraday-rescue/reference/design/README.md

 Much of this effort was born out of the tragically intricate and labor-intensive process of attempting to replace cells on a borked battery pack.
 The original design required a lot of free-hand welding, small, easy to pinch wires, and opportunities for shorting.
 The original battery protection system also had high quiescent draw which rapidly bricked the pack if left un-tended.
 In re-doing the design, the goals were:
 - Simplify module welding and bussing
-- Achieve a quiescent draw in the single digit uA to allow for multi-year storage
+- Achieve a quiescent draw in the low uA range to allow for multi-year storage.
+This was achieved with a sleep power of around 480uW normally and <50uW in undervoltage lockout.
 - Learn embedded software and the modern (as of 2025, anyways) options for hobby electronics projects.

 In the PCB design, the goals were: